The Dual PC Algorithm and the Role of Gaussianity for Structure Learning of Bayesian Networks: Simulation Study

 \section{Simulation Study}

-To evaluate the performance of the dual PC algorithm we sample synthetic data from randomly generated BNs.
-For every simulation step we generate a DAG over $n$ nodes using the function \texttt{randDAG} from the \texttt{R} package \texttt{pcalg} \citep{pcalg}.
-Specifically we use the settings for the Erd\H{o}s-R\'{e}nyi model in \texttt{randDAG} to sample DAGs with iid probabilities of edge inclusion.
+To evaluate the performance of the dual PC algorithm, we simulate synthetic data from randomly sampled BNs.
+For every simulation step, we generate a DAG over $n$ nodes using the function \texttt{randDAG} from the \texttt{R} package \texttt{pcalg} \citep{pcalg}.
+Specifically, \review{we use the default settings which samples DAGs as triangular adjacency matrices with iid probabilities of edge inclusion in the triangular part.
+The probability of edge presence can be varied to modify the density of the generated networks in terms of the expected number of parents per node.}

-For each DAG we then sample a large number $N$ of instances for every node as a noisy linear function of its parents:
+For each DAG, we then sample a large number $N$ of instances for every node as a noisy linear function of its parents:

 with the weights $w_i$ sampled from a uniform distribution on the interval $(0.4,2)$.
-The data are standardised after generation.
-To assess how the algorithm behaves for different size networks, we evaluate the performance of the dual PC across DAGs with $50$, $100$, $150$ and $200$ nodes.
+After generation, we standardise the data \review{(by shifting each variable to zero mean and rescaling to unit variance)}.
+To assess how the algorithm behaves for networks of different sizes, we evaluate the performance of the dual PC across DAGs with $50$, $100$, $150$ and $200$ nodes.
 For every number of nodes $n$, we also consider different scenarios for the number of observations, with $25n$, $50n$ and $100n$ observations of each variable.
-For every combination of the parameters $n$ and $N$ we generate a total of $100$ DAGs with their corresponding data matrices; algorithm 2 describes the procedure as pseudo-code.
+For every combination of the parameters $n$ and $N$, we generate $100$ DAGs with their corresponding data matrices; algorithm 2 describes the procedure as pseudo-code.

 To generate the DAGs we choose a setting designed to achieve an expected number of parents for each node equal to $d=2$.
-Since the traditional PC algorithm is known to work better for sparser graphs, we repeat all of the simulations outlined in algorithm 2 in a sparser scenario with the expected number of parents set to $d=1.5$.
+The traditional PC algorithm is known to work better for sparser graphs, so we repeat all of the simulations outlined in algorithm 2 in a sparser scenario with the expected number of parents set to $d=1.5$.